what is fault in geography

-this is a raised highland, fault bordered block which occurs due to raising up of block during faulting.
+This is a raised highland, a fault-bordered block that occurs due to the raising up of the block during faulting.
 Uplifted or raised blocks may be tilted to form a tilted block or maybe horizontal to form Horst.
-Example of block mountains includes mountain such as the black forest in German and Ruwenzori in Uganda.
+Example of block mountains includes mountain such as the black forest in Germany and Ruwenzori in Uganda.

-it is major landforms, resulting from the lowering of a relatively narrow strip of rock between parallel faults.
-The most impressive rift valley system in the world is the great rift valley of Africa which extends for over 7600 km from near to Beira in Mozambique to the gulf of Aquaba into Jordan.. rift valley can be formed by both tension and compression forces.
+it is a major landform, resulting from the lowering of a relatively narrow strip of rock between parallel faults.
+The most impressive rift valley system in the world is the great rift valley of Africa which extends for over 7600 km from near Beira in Mozambique to the gulf of Aqaba into Jordan.. rift valley can be formed by both tension and compression forces.

 These form when a series of parallel faults develop in the region and land between these faults is uplifted at different levels.
 The landscape forms a series of fault scarp that looks like steps. a good example can be seen at Kijabe west of Nairobi and the Malawi rift